Created at:

 We should not treat this machine as a cluster.
 TORQUE sees the whole machine as a single node and locks it for one job, doesn't matter if the job uses 1 or 134 CPUs.

-In this very specific case, the machine supported the NUMA architecture, so we can compile TORQUE with NUMA support to divide the CPUs in logical units.
-Check the TORQUE on NUMA systems section of the TORQUE Administration Guide for more information.
+In this very specific case, the machine supported the NUMA_ architecture, so we can compile TORQUE with NUMA support to divide the CPUs in logical units.
+Check the TORQUE on NUMA systems section (linked below) of the TORQUE Administration Guide.

 qrun: Unknown node-attribute